-Further, our journey has led us to hire staff to broaden our collective professional and personal experiences, including consistent hiring of high school and college interns through Urban Alliance.
+Further, our journey has led us to hire staff to broaden our collective professional and personal experiences, including consistently hiring high school and college interns through Urban Alliance.
 Our interns’ questions, insights, and personal experiences regularly teach us new things as we go about our daily work.
-Carolyne Rivera, one former intern, has now joined our staff as a Junior Policy Associate while pursuing her postsecondary goals.
+One former intern, Carolyne Rivera, joined our staff as a junior policy associate while pursuing her postsecondary goals.
 Carolyne is helping us contemplate how we can continue expanding our engagement with young adults in meaningful ways.
 Our most recent intern, Edith Lizardo-Medina, shared her insights and expertise on a work-based learning experience she participated in both virtually and in person through a blog post and presentation to our Illinois Work-Based Learning Innovation Network (I-WIN).

 We are committed to being transparent about our equity journey, as shared in our April 2021 update, and invite you to review our continued efforts below.

 Looking Through the Window: Advancing Racial Equity Through Our External Work

 As the EdSystems team spends intentional, regular time planning for and reflecting on how our external-facing efforts can help advance racial equity, we organize our efforts into three categories: (1) work within our community networks, (2) state policy priorities and efforts, and (3) modeling and leading by amplifying locally developed, innovative approaches and the voices of those directly impacted by the systems we seek to influence.
 (Read more about the three categories and goals for each in our statement.)